Skip to content

 Location: Southwestern Malaysia

 How to reach: Take a KLIA Transit bus from Kuala Lumpur Station to BTS Station for $1.5.
-Then make your way to TBS Bus Terminal, a 5-minute walk away from your drop-off point.
+Then, go to TBS Bus Terminal, a 5-minute walk from your drop-off point.
 From there you can buy your ticket to Malacca.
-Pick the best bus company depending on your budget.
+Pick the best bus company, depending on your budget.

-Please note that the whole buses offer a somewhat similar pricing package.
-So, it would be better to choose the higher-cost trip to feel more comfortable while travelling to Malacca.
-The whole journey will take 2h 30m.
+Please note that all buses offer a somewhat similar pricing package.
+So, it would be better to choose the higher-cost trip to feel more comfortable travelling to Malacca.
+The whole journey will take two h 30m.

 Price: Spending a night would set you back around $56.

-Malacca used to be one of the most important trading centres in Southeast Asia before Kuala Lumpur turned into a promising commercial centre adorned with futuristic skyscrapers everywhere.
+Malacca was one of Southeast Asia’s most important trading centres before Kuala Lumpur became a promising commercial centre adorned with futuristic skyscrapers everywhere.

 25 Best Things to Do in Malaysia-Your Full Guide